simonsobs/PSpipe/project/data_analysis/README.rst

 First we compute the mode coupling and binning matrices associated to the ACTPol window function
 .. code:: shell
     python get_mcm_and_bbl.py global.dict

+The next step is to compute all different auto and cross power spectra

 .. code:: shell
     python get_spectra.py global.dict
     python get_best_fit.py global.dict